aryanbdps9/parallel-mcts-arena-rs/src/components/blokus/DOCUMENTATION.md

 - Consistent color theming
 - Border alignment and spacing

-## Recommendations for Cleanup

-1. **Consolidate Piece Selectors:** Choose one implementation and deprecate others
-2. **Extract Common Interfaces:** Create shared traits for piece grids
-3. **Centralize Configuration:** Unify configuration structs
-4. **Simplify Utility Modules:** Reduce overlapping functionality
-5. **Add Documentation:** Document chosen patterns and deprecate old ones
+## Architecture Summary

+The Blokus component system has been streamlined to use a single, advanced piece selector implementation:

+### Current Implementation
+- **`improved_piece_selector.rs`** - The primary and only piece selector implementation
+- **Advanced Features:** Scrolling, current player priority, responsive layout, enhanced UX
+- **Simplified Architecture:** No fallback logic or redundant implementations

+### Design Benefits
+1. **Maintainability:** Single implementation reduces code complexity
+2. **Consistency:** Unified user experience across all Blokus games
+3. **Performance:** No overhead from unused fallback components
+4. **Clarity:** Clear component responsibilities and interactions

-The complexity is justified by the sophisticated terminal UI requirements, but the codebase would benefit from consolidation and choosing a single piece selector implementation.
+The complexity is justified by the sophisticated terminal UI requirements, and the codebase now provides a clean, maintainable solution for Blokus piece selection.